 As we make our way towards the end of 2024, be sure to reflect and appreciate the awesome progress we've made-individually, as a community, and on the dance floor.
-Here's a friendly reminder of the exciting upcoming events and activities we have in store:
+Here's some of the exciting upcoming events and activities we have in store:

-- Themed December Dance Date and theme coming soon! - California Swing Dance Hall of Fame Fundraiser More info on our Toys for Tots fundraiser coming soon! - New Year's Dance Date and theme coming soon!
+- Themed December Dance Date and theme coming soon! - Toys for Tots collection and fundraiser coming soon! - New Year's Dance Sunday, Dec 29 with Mercedes Moore Band! - California Swing Dance Hall of Fame Fundraiser